gsuuon/model.nvim/README.md

 - `:Mchat [name] [instruction]` — Start a new chat buffer with the `name` [ChatPrompt](#chatprompt).
 Provide an optional instruction override - if currently in an `mchat` buffer use `-` to re-use the same instruction (e.g. `:Mchat openai -`)

 Run a chat buffer
 - `:Mchat` — Request the assistant response in a chat buffer.
+You can save an `mchat` buffer as `my_conversation.mchat`, reload it later and run `:Mchat` with your next message to continue where you left off.
+You'll need to have the same ChatPrompt configured in setup.

 #### Manage responses
 Responses are inserted with extmarks, so once the buffer is closed the responses become normal text and won't work with the following commands.